matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/internal-endpoint-tyk-classic.md

 }
 ```

 In this example the internal endpoint middleware has been configured for HTTP `GET` requests to the `/status/200` endpoint.
-Any calls made to this endpoint that originate outside Tyk (i.e. externally) will be rejected with `HTTP 403 Forbidden`, however it can be reached internally by another API at `tyk://<listen_path>/status/200`.
+Any requests made to this endpoint that originate externally to Tyk will be rejected with `HTTP 403 Forbidden`.
+Conversely, the endpoint can be reached internally by another API at `tyk://<listen_path>/status/200`.

 ## Configuring the middleware in the API Designer
 You can use the API Designer in the Tyk Dashboard to configure the internal endpoint middleware for your Tyk Classic API by following these steps.